skip to main content

 Political Fundamentals Foreshadowed Trump Victory

 WASHINGTON, D.C. -- Gallup’s key U.S. political and economic indicators signaled that the nation’s mood strongly favored the Republicans in 2024.
-While Donald Trump lagged Kamala Harris in favorability and on certain important character ratings, his victory on Tuesday suggests that fundamentals of the election environment are preeminent in forecasting election outcomes.
+While Donald Trump lagged Kamala Harris in favorability and on certain important character ratings, his victory on Tuesday suggests that fundamentals of the election environment are still preeminent in forecasting election outcomes.

 As detailed below, Americans’ relatively high Republican Party identification and leaning heading into Election Day, combined with their negative views of the economy, the direction of the country and the job performance of Democratic President Joe Biden, created a favorable environment for Trump and the Republican Party.